How to do Your Own Price Action Analysis

 How you set up at the start of the week will decide what your trading does for the entire week.

-If you are not setting your trading up, laying it out and preparing it, then you are not taking it seriously enough as a business yet.
+If you are not setting your trading up with the proper price action analysis, laying it out and preparing it, then you are not taking it seriously enough as a business yet.

 Why the Best Traders Create a Regular Price Action Summary